-You should view your e-Tutor and Course Coordinator as persons who are there to facilitate your learning and assist you to succeed.
-Do not be afraid to ask them questions.
-If you realize you want to learn more about a specific concept or topic feel free to ask your facilitator for guidance to source additional resources.
-If you are struggling with a concept or idea, then share your concerns with your e-Tutor.
-He or she is there to help you master these concepts.
-If you think others in the course would have similar questions, then post your query in the appropriate discussion area.
+We expect students to view their OTA and CI as people who are there to facilitate their learning and assist them to succeed.
+Students should not hesitate to ask facilitators questions; this sort of exchange is expected as we encourage accountability and active participation in this learning partnership.
+If students seek to learn more about a specific concept or topic they should freely engage facilitators for guidance about additional resources.
+If they are struggling with a concept or idea, then we expect them to share their concerns with their OTA and/or CI.
+He or she is there to help students master these concepts.

-Format of Open Campus Courses for Regional Programmes
+Format of Global Campus Courses for Regional Programmes

-The Open Campus has a mix of blended and fully online courses.
+The Global Campus has a mix of blended and fully online courses.
 There are currently two types because of the evolution from self-study, teleconference supported courses to blended learning courses, to fully online courses.
 Let us explore each format:

-Fully Online Courses - Fully online courses are delivered via the Open Campus Moodle Learning Management System, referred to as the Learning Exchange.
-In this modality all course instruction and assessments are offered online in the Learning Exchange.
-Course material and learning software/tools are provided in the course.
+Fully Online Courses - Fully online courses are delivered via the Global Campus Moodle Learning Management System, referred to as the Learning Exchange (LE).
+In this modality all course instruction and assessments are offered online in the LE supported by course material and various learning technologies.
 Some courses may require an additional text.
 When this situation arises, you will be required to pay the full amount of the cost of that additional textbook.
 You may also purchase any additional material resource through online bookstores.
+Your Course Instructor will advise you if this is needed.

-Open Campus students registered in fully online courses come from different countries.
+Global Campus students registered in fully online courses come from different countries.
 With the diversity of cultures, you have the opportunity to engage in meaningful and cross-cultural debates, work-based exercises and case studies within a learning environment that promotes a community of learners and cooperative and collaborative skills.
 Courses are interactive in their design and require regular communication and information sharing with peers and the course facilitators.
-These fully online courses require learners to actively participate in all online discussions and, when appropriate, require online small group work interaction among peers.
-Courses are supported through synchronous sessions on Blackboard Collaborate (BbC) through the Learning Exchange.
-In this environment you and your e-Tutor and Course Coordinator meet in real time that mirrors face-to-face interaction.
+These fully online courses require learners to actively participate in all online discussions and small group work interaction among peers.
+Courses are supported through synchronous sessions via Zoom through the LE.
+In this environment you and your Course Instructor meet in real time to discuss course content and expectations.